nxff/LSCAV/README.md

 ### LSCAV

-LSCAV is a comprehensive enumeration tool developed for Secure Linux Administration
+A Comprehensive Enumeration Tool for Linux

 	// Information